hinafirdaus/HealthKit-ML/README.md

 #### Background
 Tuberculosis (TB) is an infectious disease that mainly affects the lungs.
 It is caused by the _Mycobacterium tuberculosis_  bacterium (MTB), and spreads through airborne droplets from an infected person.
 While most infections do not have symptoms (latent tuberculosis), about 10% of cases progress to active disease which, if left untreated, kills about half of those infected.
 Symptoms of active TB include chronic coughing, bloody sputum, fever, night sweats, and weight loss.

-Despite the discovery of antibiotic drugs in the 1940s, TB has seen a resurgence due to increasing rates of multiple drug-resistant tuberculosis (MDR-TB).
-In fact, one-third of the world's population is thought to be infected with TB, with new infections occurring in 1% of the population, and around 1.37 million deaths per year (95% in developing countries).
+Despite the discovery of antibiotic drugs in the 1940s, TB has seen a resurgence due to increasing rates of multiple drug-resistant tuberculosis (MDR-TB) and HIV/AIDS.
+In fact, one-third of the world's population is thought to be infected with TB, with around 1.37 million reported deaths per year.

-### Task
+### Purpose
+With the current drought in radiologists currently being experienced by developing countries, diagnosing various diseases for proper treatment has become quite the challenge.
+Can neural networks be leveraged to help narrow the gap between the supply and demand of radiologists in the diagnosis of TB?

 ### Data
+Datasets containing chest X-rays of TB-infected patients and otherwise healthy individuals were downloaded from the [National Institute of Health (NIH)](https://ceb.nlm.nih.gov/repositories/tuberculosis-chest-x-ray-image-data-sets/) and split into 8:1:1 for training, validation and test sets respectively - images from both datasets were rescaled `1./255` and distributed equally among the training, validation and test sets.
+Data augmentation was used limiting the `zoom`, `shearing`, `height/width shift` ranges to `0.2`, `rotation angle` to `40º` and `horizontal flipping` set to `True`.

+### Results and Limitations

 # Natural Language Processing
 # Model Integration